filecoin-project/devgrants/rfp-proposals/metamask-snap.md

 7. Demo video.

 ## Development Roadmap

-Please break up your development work into a clear set of milestones.
-You can use the milestones suggested in the RFP or create your own.
-This section needs to be very detailed (will vary on the project, but aim for around 2 pages for this section).

-For each milestone, please describe:
-- The software functionality that we can expect after the completion of each milestone.
-This should be detailed enough that it can be used to ensure that the software meets the RFP scope.
-- How many people will be working on each milestone and their roles
-- The amount of funding required for each milestone
-- How much time this milestone will take to achieve (using real dates)

 | Milestone No. | Milestone Description | Funding | Estimated Timeframe |
 | --- | --- | --- | --- |